SDGforskning/find-sdg-research/pages/om/om-tjenesten.en.md

 The research publications in this service were mapped to SDGs using a method we have dubbed the “Bergen Approach”.
 It involves:

 1)	Interpreting what an SDG target is about.
 What are the themes?
 What is the action?
 2)	Defining what research should be considered “related”.
 Here we use two approaches – in the action approach, research mentioning the actions of the targets is considered relevant (e.g. “end hunger”) – this aims to find a small, core set of action-oriented research.
-In the topic approach, it is enough for research to mention the topics of the target to be considered relevant (e.g. “hunger”) – this is therefore a larger, broader set.
+In the broader approach (known as "topic" in the search strings), it is enough for research to mention the topics of the target to be considered relevant (e.g. “hunger”) – this is therefore a larger, broader set.
 3)	Creating Boolean search strings to find this research, including Norwegian translations.
 4)	Documenting these steps.